n8willis/opentype-shaping-documents/opentype-shaping-tibetan.md

-The general form of a consonant-based syllable in Tibetan begins with an optional pre-base consonant (also called a "prefix"), followed by the syllable's head (or base) consonant, zero or more subjoined consonants, zero or more dependent-vowel signs (matras), an optional post-base consonant (also called a "suffix") and zero or more syllable modifiers or diacritical marks.
+The general form of a consonant-based syllable in Tibetan begins with an optional pre-base consonant (also called a "prefix"), followed by the syllable's base consonant, zero or more subjoined consonants, zero or more dependent-vowel signs (matras), an optional post-base consonant (also called a "suffix") and zero or more syllable modifiers or diacritical marks.

 ![Tibetan syllable example](/images/tibetan/tibetan-syllable.png)

-The prefix, suffix, and head (or base) consonants will all be from the `CONSONANT` shaping class.
+The prefix, suffix, and base consonants will all be from the `CONSONANT` shaping class.
 All subjoined consonants will be from the `CONSONANT_SUBJOINED` class.

-The prefix, suffix, and head (or base) consonant are all shown in their default form and position.
-Any subjoined consonants are stacked below the head consonant.
-Any dependent vowel signs (matras) are rendered as marks positioned either above the head consonant or below the consonant stack.
+The prefix, suffix, and base consonant are all shown in their default form and position.
+Any subjoined consonants are stacked below the base consonant.
+Any dependent vowel signs (matras) are rendered as marks positioned either above the base consonant or below the consonant stack.

-> Note: A head (or base) consonant that is not accompanied by a
+> Note: A base consonant that is not accompanied by a
 > dependent vowel sign (matra) carries the script's inherent vowel
 > sound.
 This vowel sound is changed by a dependent vowel sign
 > following the consonant.